wundercar/wb_models/vehicle-detection/README.md

     - We are using production AWS profile
     - The trained model weights are hosted in S3, will be imported automatically by **SageMaker**
     - The folder `program` will be copied to `/opt/program`
+- "staging": staging env, in this env:
+    - Every thing is similar to "prod" env except that we are using `fleetbird-experimental` AWS profile.
+    - This env is intended to test the docker images on AWS, `fleetbird-experimental` profile before deploying to prod.

 ### Building the images:

 - "dev":